sxie22/GASP-python/docs/usage.md

    * **merge_cutoff**

 Specifies the distance (as fraction of atomic radius) below which to merge atoms of the same type in the offspring structure.
 Optional, and defaults to 1.0.

-   * **reduce_both_interfaces**

-(Only for interface geometry) Specifies whether to make primitive cells of both the parents when mating.
-One parent is always allowed to be primitive because a primitive cell only seldom exists for an interface parent organism.
-Secondly, it will again be grown if grow_parents is True.
-Optional, defaults to 0.5

    * **halve_offspring_prob**